 ALBANY — Gov. Andrew Cuomo late Monday vetoed a bill that would have bolstered inspections of parking ramps across New York.

-The Legislature passed the measure in June, but Cuomo said the bill was inconsistent with existing laws that oversee inspection of the ramps.
+The Legislature passed the measure in June, but Cuomo, while saying that he “fully agrees that parking structures must be inspected and maintained to ensure they remain safe for drivers," also insists the bill was inconsistent with existing laws that oversee inspection of the ramps.

-"This bill would unnecessarily duplicate efforts and require municipalities to expend additional resources, even in cases where there was no cause for concern," Cuomo wrote.
+In his veto message the governor wrote: "This bill would unnecessarily duplicate efforts and require municipalities to expend additional resources, even in cases where there was no cause for concern."